Last Updated on

 In order to keep the team environment as close to family as possible, the company will also often have group dinners.
 In other words, on occasion the team will leave the office together to go have dinner, drinks, and possibly even a karaoke session.
 This particular part of Korean work culture is also highly dependent on the company and the team.
 Some teams may enforce this activity several times a week, while others do it less than once a month or even just once a year.

 To sum up, Korean work culture is definitely not the easiest one in the world.
 However, it’s important to understand the general and traditional culture values it stems from.
+The more you learn about Korea the easier it becomes to navigate successfully.
 It’s also good to note that positive changes are happening!
 Especially among the younger and more modern companies, there are already many companies offering much better working environments for their employees.